It is a valuable resource for your homestead (that’s FREE) and I’ll share 10+ ways on how you can put it to work.

 #5 Use For A Deodorizer

 Did your dogs get into a little meet-n-greet with a skunk?
-Or the goat manger smelling a little funky?
+Or is the goat manger smelling a little funky?
 Try sprinkling a little ash on the problem.

 As I mentioned above, wood ash is alkaline, which means it helps absorb odors and neutralizes them.